 According to the U.S. Department of Energy, heating and cooling your home accounts for over half of all home energy use annually.
 Rising energy costs have led many homeowners to consider zone heating and cooling with a ductless mini split system as a means to conserve energy and reduce utility bills in their home.
-The following post will cover the pros and cons of ductless mini split HVAC systems, the basics required for installation, and other valuable information.
+The following post will cover the pros and cons of ductless air conditioning systems, the basics required for installation, and other valuable information.

 Zone Cooling is Energy Efficient and Cost Effective